Doom2fan/Final-Duel/README.md

 Final Duel is a Doom mod for the Dis (G)ZDoom fork.

 Launcher Source:
 	The uncompiled C# source of the launcher.
-This requires MSVC# 2010 to be compiled.
+This requires MSVS 2012/.NET Framework 4.5 to be compiled.

 PK3 Source:
 	The uncompiled PK3 source.